IoT-Lab-Minden/smock/docs/README.md

 To delete a user, you simply select the user you want to add and delete him.

+After you add the user, you can use the system.
+To start using the system as single user, you just have to log out of the computer with *win + L*.
+Then you can put your tag onto the device and it will keep you logged in as long as the card is on the serial device.
+If you take away the tag, you will automatically log out.

+If you want to use the system as multiple user, you have to first read the setup and set the regedit entries.
+If you have done that, you have to lock out of the system with *ctrl + alt + del* and then click on the change user button.
+It is important that you can see the entries for username and password.
+If you see the entries, you can put your tags onto the device and you will log into the correct device.

 ## Conclusion

 Taking everything into account we reached all our defined use cases.
 Advantage of the system is that it can be upgrade without putting too much work in it.